Alisher Mirzo

-Alisher Mirzo (born March 21, 1948 Tashkent, Uzbekistan) is an Uzbek painter whose works are kept in galleries, museums and private collections in Germany, France, Italy, Spain, Norway, Luxembourg, Bulgaria, Yugoslavia, Russia, Japan, India, Madagascar and the United States of America.
+Alisher Mirzo (born March 21, 1948, in Tashkent, Soviet Union) is an Uzbek painter whose works are kept in galleries, museums and private collections in Germany, France, Italy, Spain, Norway, Luxembourg, Bulgaria, Yugoslavia, Russia, Japan, India, Madagascar and the United States of America.
 He combines elements of Impressionism and Abstract Art with traditional Uzbek art forms such as miniature painting and decorative styles of applied art.
 His subjects range from landscapes and still lives to intimate scenes of ethnic Uzbek life.

 Education and professional accomplishments

 Mirzo studied at the Republican College of Arts named after P.P.
 Benkov; and at the Moscow State Art Institute named after V.N.
 Surikov (now Moscow School of Painting, Sculpture and Architecture).

 In 1974, he was hired as a teacher in the architecture department of the Tashkent State Polytechnics Institute named after Beruniy (now Tashkent State Technical University).
 In 1978 he lectured at the theater artist's Institute named after A.N.
 Ostrovskiy.
 In 1997, he was accepted as a member of the Academy of Art in Uzbekistan.
 The same year he was promoted to professor of the National Institute of Arts and Design named after K. Bekhzod, a position he still holds today.